hiimsergey/passtime-rs/README.md

-# rs-password-generator
-⚠️ WIP ⚠️ A silly Rust program to train my Rust skills
+# rs-password-generator ⚠️ WIP ⚠️
+A ridiculously eloquent random password generator.

+Written in Rust for the sake of Rust.